phillbush/retrosmart-xcursor/README.md

 This fork's building process differs from the original as follows:
 * Portable makefile, does not depend on GNU Make anymore (at the cost of a messier .src/ directory after built).
-* Do not keep different black-and-white and color XPM of some cursors;
-  rather keep only colored version, and remove color when generating black or white theme.
 * Do not generate a new set of XPM for each theme; rather generate PNGs directly from source XPMs, or from already generated PNGs (see below).
-* Do not re-generate PNGs for a cursor of a colored theme if the cursor itself has no color; rather copy the black/white cursor instead.
 * Do not convert XPMs into PNGs while shadowing them for the shadow themes;
   rather shadow already converted unshadowed PNGs.
 * Distro-specific packaging makefiles have been removed.